selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 <!-- cite image: https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/scaling/JAX/tensor_parallel_simple.html -->

 The horizontal approach, "tensor parallelism" or intra-layer parallelism, splits each tensor in the model into different chunks, and during processing results are synchronized at each step.
 The vertical approach, **"pipeline parallelism"** or inter-layer parallelism, segments the model into stages, like a pipeline, and only the resulting activation values and gradients need to be transmitted between GPUs.
-Tensor parallelism generally has higher communication overhead than pipeline parallelism because all the results of these partial tensor computations must be transmitted, and inefficient AllReduce operations performed more frequently.
+Tensor parallelism generally has higher communication overhead than pipeline parallelism because all the results of these partial tensor computations must be transmitted.

 <!-- However, [it can potentially be more memory efficient and reduce GPU idle time](https://www.determined.ai/blog/tp).  -->